-Detail the plans to transfer the results of the research or technology development program(s).
+Detail the plans to transfer the results of the research or technology development program(s), including how the institution will protect any intellectual property for the benefit of Canadians.

 Describe the teams' experience in knowledge mobilization and/or technology transfer.